 Skips the default SELECT health check (3.5x faster, per Matrix SDK findings).
 If the connection is broken, the next interact() call fails and the pool discards it.

-Runs PRAGMA optimize (with analysis_limit = 400) at most once per hour to keep query planner statistics fresh without per-return overhead.
+Runs PRAGMA optimize (with analysis_limit = 400) on write connections at most once per hour to keep query planner statistics fresh without per-return overhead.
+Read connections are query_only and do not run optimize.

 Journal Mode Detection